British boxer Anthony Joshua injured in fatal car crash

 Joshua, who is the son of British-Nigerian parents, attended a boarding school in Ikenne, 85km (53 miles) from where the crash happened, before returning to Britain at age 12.

-The British boxer had been spending time in Nigeria following his fight with YouTuber-turned-fighter Jake Paul on December 19, which Joshua won by sixth-round knockout.
+The British boxer has been spending time in Nigeria after his fight with YouTuber-turned-fighter Jake Paul on December 19, which Joshua won by sixth-round knockout.

-Joshua was returning to the ring after a 15-month layoff.
+Joshua had returned to the ring after a 15-month layoff.
 He is expected to fight longtime rival Tyson Fury in 2026.